MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Windows Defender doesn’t exceed the percentage of CPU usage that you specify.
 The default value is 50.

-Note: This limit is not a hard limit but rather a guidance for the scanning engine to not exceed this maximum on average.
+Note: This limit isn’t a hard limit but rather guidance for the scanning engine to not exceed this maximum on average.

 Note: Manually run scans will ignore this setting and run without any CPU limits.